-Image composition, which transforms parallel streams into a useful output (usually a single image), is often a bottleneck in algorithms, especially sort last algorithms.
+Image composition, which transforms parallel streams into a useful output (usually a single image), is often a bottleneck in algorithms, especially sort last algorithms, in high performance visualization.
 Many classical implementations use the direct send method, in which each processor sends its rendered pixels directly to the processor responsible for image composition.
-However, this simple method suffers from the problem of link contention with a large communication overhead.
-Lee et al. [63] suggested a parallel compositing algorithm to avoid link contention by routing messages along pre-defined grid paths in a mesh network.
-Ma et al. proposed to organize message paths in the form of a binary-tree (also by [52]), together with a binary swap algorithm for improving processor utilization.
-Recently, Stompel et al. [64] presented a scheduled linear image-compositing algorithm, as a highly optimized direct send method, offering better scaling on larger numbers of processors.
+However this simple method suffers from the problem of link contention with a large communication overhead.
+Lee et al. [LRN96] suggested a parallel compositing algorithm to avoid link contention by routing messages along pre-defined grid paths in a mesh network.
+Ma et al. proposed to organize message paths in the form of a binary-tree (also by [WH94]), together with a binary swap algorithm for improving processor utilization.
+Recently, Stompel et al. [SML03] presented a scheduled linear image compositing algorithm, as a highly optimized direct send method, offering better scaling on larger numbers of processors.

 3.2.
-The arrival of graphics workstations and modular visualization environments
+The Arrival of Graphics Workstations and Modular Visualization Environments

 The arrival of graphics workstations in the late 1970s changed the face of visual computing.
-Up to that point, graphics was a speciality, provided in the form of a graphics terminal connected over a relatively slow communication line to a timesharing processor.
+Up to that point, graphics was a speciality, provided in the form of a graphics terminal connected over a relatively slow communication line to a time-sharing processor.
 Suddenly the processor was co-located with the display, and so interaction became much more dynamic.
-Moreover, this development coincided with the emergence of network-based windowing systems.
+Moreover this development coincided with the emergence of network-based windowing systems.
 This was significant to visualization users, who benefited from not only the WIMP-based user interface, but also from the interactive graphics capability that allowed visualization tasks to be carried out on the desktop.

 However it took some time before visualization software emerged to support these new opportunities.
-In the late 1980s, the performance of workstations reached a point where interactive 3D visualization was feasible, and this performance leap was accompanied by new algorithmic developments such as Marching Cubes for isosurfacing [65], and ray casting for volume rendering [66].
-A number of products started to appear, first AVS and aPE, and soon followed by IRIS Explorer, Khoros and IBM Visualization Data Explorer, and more recently TGS Amira.
+In the late 1980s, the performance of workstations reached a point where interactive 3D visualization was feasible, and this performance leap was accompanied by new algorithmic developments such as Marching Cubes for isosurfacing [LC87], and ray casting for volume rendering [Lev88].
+A number of products started to appear, first AVS [UFK89] and aPE [Dye90], and soon followed by IRIS Explorer [Fou95], Khoros [RASW91] and IBM Visualization Data Explorer [AT95], and more recently TGS Amira [TGS].
 These are known as modular visualization environments, since applications are composed by wiring modules together in a dataflow network, using a visual programming paradigm.
 They are designed to suit end-users with limited programming knowledge and enable them to interrogate interactively a dataset via its visual representation.

 Often these modular visualization environments were developed in the first instance as software tools to accompany and promote particular graphics workstations.
-Thus, AVS was developed as a tool for use with Ardent workstations, and later Stardent; IRIS Explorer was developed to enhance the promotion of SGI workstations.
+Thus AVS was developed as a tool for use with Ardent workstations, and later Stardent; IRIS Explorer was developed to enhance the promotion of SGI workstations.
 The cost was typically very low, if not free.
 It is interesting that the software in most cases has lived rather longer than the hardware it was designed to support.
 For instance, responsibility for the development of AVS and IRIS Explorer was passed to software vendors in the 1990s, NAG Ltd. in the case of IRIS Explorer.
 Khoros was recently renamed as VisiQuest and marketed by AccuSoft.
 IBM Visualization Data Explorer became OpenDX as IBM decided to make it an open source product.
 AVS, IRIS Explorer, Khoros and OpenDX remain vibrant products today.